 FAFSA applications will be accepted starting October 1, and you may apply before you have completed your application for the program.
 We recommend that students intending to apply for financial aid submit their completed FAFSA application.
 If all requested documentation has been provided, you will receive notification of your financial aid status in May.

 The Office of Financial Aid and Scholarships can help with any financial aid questions you may have.
 For more information on how financial aid works and what resources you have available to you, please visit the Office of Financial Aid and Scholarships website.

 You may also speak to a counselor by phone Monday-Friday 10 a.m. to 3 p.m.
 PT.

 Student Services West, Room SSW-3605

 Students cannot access financial aid in a greater amount than the designated Cost of Attendance for the program.
-This includes all loans, grants and scholarships combined.
-Students receiving scholarship or grant awards—after the initial awarding of unsubsidized and GradPlus loans—will have an award adjustment processed.
-The Office of Financial Aid and Scholarships will notify students via email to logon to AidLink to view the adjusted award.
-Specific questions regarding an adjustment may be directed to this office at (619) 594-6323, Monday through Friday, 10 A.M. to 3 P.M.
+This includes all loans, grants, and scholarships combined.
+Students receiving scholarships or grant awards — after the initial awarding of unsubsidized and GradPlus loans — will have an award adjustment processed.
+The Office of Financial Aid and Scholarships will notify you via email to log on to AidLink to view the adjusted award.
+Specific questions regarding an adjustment may be directed to this office at (619) 594-6323, Monday through Friday, 10 a.m to 3 p.m.

 All scholarships must be reported to the Office of Financial Aid and Scholarships, and the recipient should consult a tax preparer to determine if the award is taxable under IRS rules.